WICG/webpackage/explainer.md

 application/signed-exchange, the client goes through several steps to open the outer envelope and load the inner exchange.

-### Fetch the physical URL
+### Fetch the distributing URL

 The client won't know that a URL holds a signed exchange until it receives the `Content-Type` in the response, so the initial request is identical to any other request in the same context.
-It follows redirects, is constrained by the embedder's and any parent frame's Content Security Policy, and goes through the physical URL's Service Worker for navigations or the embedder's otherwise.
+It follows redirects, is constrained by the embedder's and any parent frame's Content Security Policy, and goes through the distributing URL's Service Worker for navigations or the embedder's otherwise.

 Once the response comes back, its `Content-Type: application/signed-exchange` header tells the client that it's the outer resource of a signed exchange, but